RigsOfRods/docs.rigsofrods.org/source/gameplay/general-faq.md

 MacOS hasn't been supported since version 0.37 due to lack of developer interest and outdated dependencies currently used by the game.

-Any other platform (ChromeOS, and iOS/Android) are not supported and likely never will be.
+Any other platform (ChromeOS, and iOS/Android) are unsupported and likely never will be.

 ### Windows